Poker news | Nov 10, 2022

 2. Get Sleep and Eat Right

 This sounds cliché because you'll perform better in anything when you have the right nutrition and sleep.
 However, many players ignore these concepts because poker isn’t a physical sport.
-But try playing your best poker when you’ve had 10 beers the night before, gotten 4 hours of sleep, and eaten McDonald's for breakfast and lunch.
+But try playing your best poker when you’ve had 10 beers and 4 hours of sleep the night before, and eaten McDonald's for breakfast, lunch and dinner.

 Essentially, you should treat yourself like a pro athlete in how you approach your physical lifestyle.
 Obviously nobody expects a poker player to have the fitness of an elite football or basketball player.
 But it's always nice to overshoot your goal.

 Long story short, you should be eating a well-balanced diet that’s void of processed sugars and trans-fats.
 You also want to get as close to eight hours of sleep per night as you can.

 3. Don't Focus on Results – Focus on Your Play